WE GET BIG CLAIMS SETTLED

 A: Small claims might take only a few days.
 Large fire, hail, wind, or water loss claims can take between 60 and 120 days to process.
 The length of time needed is based on the size and complexity of the damaged property claim.

 Insurance Claim Recovery Support understands the sense of urgency you feel and the desire you have to quickly resume your daily life.
 We will do everything in our power to ensure your claim is processed quickly and efficiently, while at the same time maximizing your claim benefits.
 Larger claims can take 3 months to 2 years to completely settle depending on complexity, reconstruction progress, as well as the cooperation of both the insurer and policyholder.
-However, multiple payments may be issued during different stages throughout the claim process as the total cost to replace damages may increase due to changes in the scope of work as repairs progress.
-These may include but not limited to items that could not be seen at the time of the loss and code upgrades.

 Q: Can I handle my own claim?